← Back to research

 Overview

-Browserbase, the headless browser infrastructure company, is using internal coding agents for a distinctive purpose: automated product maintenance.
-As described by Kyle Jeong, their approach targets a problem unique to AI-native companies: product bloat degrades LLM performance because prompts accumulate instructions for outdated use cases, and complex codebases become harder to ship reliably.
+Browserbase, the headless browser infrastructure company, runs internal coding agents for two distinctive purposes: automated product maintenance and a single generalized operations agent.
+The maintenance angle, first described by Kyle Jeong, targets a problem unique to AI-native companies: product bloat degrades LLM performance because prompts accumulate instructions for outdated use cases, and complex codebases become harder to ship reliably.[1]

 The Problem